semanurbilada/portfolio_plus/README.md

 # :hash: Purpose
 <div align="justify">
 Welcome to my Portfolio Website!
-Here is the Django CV page project for the lecture of Advanced Web Programming.
-Main purpose is the learning and practicing Django in backend applications.
+Here is the Django CV page project for the technical lecture of Advanced Web Programming.
+Main purpose is the learning and practicing;<br>
+- Django in backend applications,<br>
+- Bootstrap which is a framework of CSS,<br>
+- Docker.<br>
 Still in progress, and there are lots of aspect to be waiting for developing.
 Stay Tuned!
 </div>